trisulnsm/dinodoc/trisuldocs/docs/ug/ha/dr.md

 systemctl start trisul-hub-primary-health-check
 ```

-### View log files about the status of the processes
+### View Log Files About the Status of the Processes

 on primary
 `journalctl -fu trisul-hub-replicator`